-- 2.2.1 Permanent residences for older people. - 2.2.2 Permanent and temporary homes for people with chronic illness and people convalescing from illness. - 2.2.3 Permanent and temporary homes for children and young people. - 2.2.4 Permanent homes for children with physical or learning disabilities. - 2.2.5 Temporary homes for people with mental health problems. - 2.2.6 Permanent homes for terminally ill people.
+- 2.2.1 Permanent residences for older people. - 2.2.2 Permanent and temporary homes for people with chronic illness and people convalescing from illness. - 2.2.3 Permanent and temporary homes for children and young people.

-These subjects should be valued on the same basis as residential homes or geriatric hospitals. (see SAA Public Buildings Committee Practice Notes 9 [Valuation of Residential Homes] and 26 [Valuation of Hospitals]).
+These subjects should be valued as residential homes see SAA Public Buildings Committee Practice Note 9 (Valuation of Residential Homes).